Pectus excavatum is a medical term that describes an abnormal formation of the rib cage that gives the chest a caved-in or sunken appearance.

 What to Expect at Your Office Visit

-Your health care provider will perform a physical examination.
-An infant with pectus excavatum may have other symptoms and signs that, when taken together, define a specific syndrome or condition.
+Your provider will perform a physical examination.
+An infant with pectus excavatum may have other symptoms and signs that, when taken together, define a specific condition known as a syndrome.

 Tests may be done to rule out suspected disorders.
 These tests may include: